-In 2012, an estimated 40,000 Americans will be diagnosed with oral cancer.
-By New Year’s Eve, some 8,000 people will have died this year from cancer of the tongue, mouth, and throat, according to a report published by the American Cancer Society.
-While doctors aren’t certain why one person will get oral cancer and another won’t, there are several risk factors for developing the deadly disease, and by modifying some risky behaviors, you can reduce your chances of developing oral cancer.
-Our Lake Forest dentist Dr. James Fondriest would like to share some facts about oral cancer and how you can help prevent it.
+In 2012, an estimated 40,000 Americans were diagnosed with oral cancer.
+Approximately 8,000 people will die this year from cancer of the tongue, mouth, and throat, according to a report published by the American Cancer Society.
+While doctors aren’t certain why one person will get mouth cancer and another won’t, there are several risk factors for developing the deadly disease, and by modifying some risky behaviors, you can reduce your chances of developing cancer of the mouth.
+Dr. James Fondriest would like to share some facts about oral cancer and how you can help prevent it.

 This is the fifth year in a row that there has been an increase in the number of new oral cancer cases.
-Oral cancer is a malignant, abnormal growth of cells in the oral cavity, lips, or throat.
-An estimated seven percent of new cases will have no known cause, but oral cancer is commonly attributed to tobacco use and human papillomavirus (HPV), a sexually transmitted disease.
-Early detection and treatment of oral cancer greatly improves a patient’s chance of survival, so risk-reduction practices and frequent oral cancer screenings are recommended.
+Mouth cancer is a malignant, abnormal growth of cells in the oral cavity, lips, or throat.
+An estimated seven percent of new cases will have no known cause, but it is commonly attributed to tobacco use and human papillomavirus (HPV), a sexually transmitted disease.
+Early detection and treatment of oral cancer greatly improves a patient’s chance of survival, so risk-reduction practices and frequent cancer screenings are recommended.

 Symptoms of Oral Cancer